WebLLM API Reference¶

 GenerationConfigandChatCompletionRequestBaseto provide complete control over chat behavior.The

-streamparameter enables dynamic streaming responses, improving interactivity in conversational agents.The
+streamparameter enables streaming responses, improving interactivity in conversational agents.The

-logit_biasfeature allows fine-tuning of token generation probabilities, providing a mechanism to restrict or encourage specific outputs.
+logit_biasfeature allows controlling token generation probabilities, providing a mechanism to restrict or encourage specific outputs.

 Example: